scottkleinman/WE1S/draft.md

 The WE1S schema defines what fields are required or optional in different types of records.

 ###_id
 This is required by MongoDB, which will generate a value based on the date if no value is supplied.
-Ideally, WE1S staff should create the _id value to be used in the creation of path values.
-An _id need not be unique, but it should be highly improbable to get the same _id along the same path.
+Ideally, WE1S staff should create the `_id` value to be used in the creation of path values.
+An `_id` need not be unique, but it should be highly improbable to get the same `_id` along the same path.

 ###namespace
-This is the WE1S namespace and version number (something like “WE1Sv1.0”).
+This is the WE1S namespace and version number (something like `WE1Sv1.0`).
 It should be auto-generated.

 ###path
 This is the path in the tree structure that defines hierarchical relationships between database records.
 Path values are constructed by listing nodes in the tree structure delimited by commas.
-Each node is represented by its _id value: e.g. ,Corpus,NewYorkTimes,2014,.
+Each node is represented by its `_id` value: e.g. `,Corpus,NewYorkTimes,2014,`.
 Some root nodes (like Corpus) have pre-defined values.
 The value of path within a record is typically to its parent node.
-In other fields, a path including a record _id will reference another individual record.
+In other fields, a path including a record `_id` will reference another individual record.

 ##Global Fields
 Global fields are fields that can occur in any record.
 For this reason, they are not listed in the options for specific record types unless they are required.

 ###title
-This is substantially the same as _id, but it is not required.
-Since _id is used to construct paths, it may not take a form that can be used as a “pretty” title.
+This is substantially the same as `_id`, but it is not required.
+Since `_id` is used to construct paths, it may not take a form that can be used as a "pretty" title.
 A suitable value can be placed in a title field for this purpose.
 See also the label field.

 ###label
 Similar to the title field, but this can be used to supply a value that can be used in creating a graph or other output where a shortened identifier may be useful.